zac7777/Entropy/Entropy/Sets/Weapons/Bows.md

 One handed: Unusable
 Two handed:

+*Magazine:* this weapon stores a certain amount of ammunition, they are loaded and unless specified otherwise, the "Fire" action will unload one round dealing damage that the ammunition specifies with the combined Accuracy and Critical values of both the weapon and the ammunition
 ##### Actions

-*Draw:* 1 AP, this action costs 1 arrow of any type to use
+*Draw:* 1 AP, return all ammunition currently loaded to storage, load up to 1 round of an item with "Bolt" in it's name from "Arrows"

 Proficiency requirement: 3

 ---

-*Fire:* 1 AP, 40m, -1 damage to the ammunition used, this move may only be used once before the "Draw" action must be used
+*Fire:* 1 AP, 40m, -1 damage to the ammunition used, this move may only be used until all loaded ammunition is spent

 Accuracy: +33
 Critical: +4